How to Use Claude Code: Complete Beginner Guide (2026)

 - Testing: Writing and running tests to verify correctness

-With Ivern Squads, each phase gets a dedicated agent.
+With Ivern AI, each phase gets a dedicated agent.
 Your Claude Code agent handles implementation while other agents handle research, review, and testing.
 See our autonomous AI agent examples for real workflow breakdowns.

 Frequently Asked Questions